otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-n-layer-architecture/README.md

 ### 1.1 Middleware

-Middleware is a function with access to the request object (`req`), response object (`res`), and the `next` function in the application's request-response cycle.
+Middleware is a function with access to the request object, response object, and the `next` function in the application's request-response cycle.
 Middleware can:

 - Execute any code
 - Modify the request and response objects